 Lifestyle Changes Can Help Kids Avoid Type 2 Diabetes

-Type 2 diabetes, once diagnosed much more frequently in overweight adults, now affects
+Type 2 diabetes, once diagnosed much more often in overweight adults, now affects

 kids who have poor eating habits and get little exercise.